-Require Recommend Require for Some Consider if Submitted Not Considered
+Required to be considered for admission Required for Some Recommended Not required for admission but consider if submitted Not considered for admission, even if submitted

 SAT or ACT \boxtimes

 ACT Only \boxtimes

 SAT Only \boxtimes

 - B. Has been removed from the CDS - C. Has been removed from the CDS - D. In addition, does your institution use applicants' test scores for academic advising?
-Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission N/A Latest date by which SAT Subject test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.)
-All applicants are able to indicate whether they want to be considered test-optional or not - G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT and ACT
+Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): All applicants are able to indicate whether they want to be considered test-optional or not - G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT and ACT

-First-time, first-year Profile
+First-Time, First-Year Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2023, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

 CDS-C9.
-Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (students enrolled in Fall 2023 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores.
 Do not include partial test scores (e.g. mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.